mattcaron/misc_notes/retrocomputing/position_paper.md

 ### Rationale

-Dedicated box emulation is better than not working at all...
+Software emulation of an old PC on a new PC is better than not working at all...

 ## Laptop